Dyrex2004/AdbInstaller-Releases/README-upcoming.md

 # Changelog (since v5):

 V5
-- Added automated remove of Minimal ADB and Fastboot files to avoid confusion.
+- [NOT WORKING] Added automated remove of Minimal ADB and Fastboot files to avoid confusion.
 - Some other small stuff?
 Don't remember anymore.

 V6 (soon)